levibyte/channel_router/README.md

 What is this.
 ---

-This is just-for-fun educational project to design,m implement and render some of the channel routing algorithms, the most commonly used routing strategy for VLSI routing.
+This is just-for-fun educational project to design, implement and render some of the channel routing algorithms, the most commonly used routing strategy for VLSI routing.

-There are several algorihtms used in channel routing, t his examples provides most popular ones: leftEdge and greedy routing.
+There are several algorihtms used in channel routing, and this "library" implements most popular ones: leftEdge and greedy routing.

+Concept is having row of terminals seperated by "gap" called channel.
+Aim is to ... so no vertial and horizontal lines overlap

 Example.